yoyoconnor/apcsTetrisLab/README.md

 ![image alt text](image_0.png)

 Each standard piece is composed of four blocks.
 The two "L" and "dog" pieces are mirror images of each other, but we'll just think of them as similar but distinct pieces.
-A chemist might say that they where "isomers" or more accurately "enantiomers".
+A chemist might say that they are "isomers" or more accurately "enantiomers".

 A piece can be rotated 90 ̊ counterclockwise to yield another piece.
 Enough rotations get you back to the original piece – for example rotating a dog twice brings you back to the original state.
 Essentially, each tetris piece belongs to a family of between one and four distinct rotations.
 The square has one, the dogs have two, and the L's have four.
 For example, here are the four rotations (going counter-clockwise) of the left hand L: